Financial Management Systems Capacity Development Consultant

 - Experience in Afghanistan and/or similar context is preferable;

 - Sound understanding of International Financial Reporting Standards and USAID rules and regulations is preferable;

 - Excellent analytical reporting and professional English communication skills;

-- Excellent facilitation skills with demonstrated ability in working with people from diverse backgrounds.
+- Demonstrated ability working with people from diverse backgrounds.